HEMNATH77/Books-To-Scrape-Web-Scraping/README.md

 | Tipping the Velvet                  | £53.74 | In stock (20 available) |
 | Soumission                          | £50.10 | In stock (20 available) |

----

-## Notes
-- Ensure the website structure matches the code logic.
-If the website changes, the selectors may need updating.
-- Always check the website's terms of service before scraping.

----

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it as needed!